CG6013(2021) Corporate Governance System Evaluation Certification

 Board level responsibility

-(1) Review the Company’s risk management policies and guidelines.
+(1) Review the Company’s risk management and information security policies and guidelines.

 (2) Review the Company’s annual risk appetite or limit that needs to be approved by the Board of Directors.